JoseModi97/JoseModi97.github.io/_posts/2024-09-09-introduction-to-dart.md

 Step 3: Congratulations!
 : If all went well, you should now have a basic Dart program that prints “Hello World” to the console.
 Congratulations!
 You have now created a basic Dart program!

+### Variables in Dart

+## Understanding Variables in Dart:

+Variables are used to store data that can be used and manipulated throughout your program.
+In Dart, you can declare variables using var, final, or const.
+The choice depends on whether the variable's value is intended to be mutable or immutable.